 The purchase of sleeping accommodations is considered to be an upgrade to your regular rail fare.
 The charge is applied as an add-on, usually to the lowest rail fare available.
 When you share a sleeper, you will be charged only one accommodation charge for all parties sharing the sleeping accommodation.
 Each passenger pays regular rail fare.

 Sleeping car accommodation charges vary according to customer demand.
 In general, we suggest you book early to get the best price.

 Yes.
-You and your sleeping car companions (up to the maximum passenger capacity for your accommodation) are entitled to receive all regular meals as part of your accommodations. *The exception is Silver Star trains, where food service for sleeping car passengers is limited to meals you may purchase in the Café/Lounge car.
+You and your sleeping car companions (up to the maximum passenger capacity for your accommodation) are entitled to receive all regular meals as part of your accommodations.

 You can reserve sleeping accommodations when you make your reservations.
 Sleeping car accommodations are subject to availability, so plan ahead and reserve your preferred sleeping accommodations early.

 Specific rooms may not be reserved online, so rooms are automatically assigned when your reservation is completed.
 Your ticket will show your exact car and room number.
 To change rooms, call us at 1-800-USA-RAIL and we’ll let you know if any other rooms are available.